Is MSPPM Right For Me?

 The MSPPM is the ideal fit for students who see themselves as future leaders and change agents, and who have a desire to employ evidence-based problem-solving strategies that acknowledge the complexity and implications of technological change in the 21st century.
 MSPPM graduates typically find work in the public sector (including government at all levels, military, and national security), the non-profit sector, with international agencies and NGOs, or with private consulting firms.

 MSPPM students all share a passion for collaboration, strong critical thinking, and intellectual curiosity.
-However, individual social, national, and educational backgrounds are quite varied.
-Quantitative abilities vary upon entry, but all MSPPM graduates emerge from the program with confidence in their ability to use data in problem solving.
+Their individual social, national, and educational backgrounds, however, are quite varied.
+Quantitative abilities vary upon entry, but all MSPPM graduates emerge from the program with confidence in their capacity to use data in problem solving.

 MSPPM not what you’re looking for?
 Return to the Program Finder.